nicklhw/vault-new-relic/README.md

 vagrant ssh v6
 sudo su
 cd /vagrant/vault-conf
+vault login <ROOT TOKEN>
 ./generate_secrets_v1.sh
 ```

-6. After a few minutes, you should start to see data populated on the dashboard in the HashiCorp Vault app.
+6. After a few minutes, you should start to see data populated on the dashboard.

 ## Clean up